tomka75/sp-dev-docs.de-de/blob/live/docs/general-development/how-to-set-values-of-ranges.md

 f1_keywords: how to,howdoi,howto,set range
 ms.prod: sharepoint
 ms.assetid: ccc7e204-f857-45a9-81ec-3a8484e6d454
-ms.openlocfilehash: 0ed126fe8b25df7b34f05d22f02df6089c4fa55b
+ms.openlocfilehash: 81f2ea350dff1bd84572cbe222f072b0c5d2c2a5
-ms.sourcegitcommit: f6ea922341c38e700d0697961f8df9a454a03cba
+ms.sourcegitcommit: 0a94e0c600db24a1b5bf5895e6d3d9681bf7c810
 ms.translationtype: HT
 ms.contentlocale: de-DE
-ms.lasthandoff: 11/15/2017
+ms.lasthandoff: 12/07/2017
 ---
-# <a name="set-values-of-ranges"></a><span data-ttu-id="5296b-103">Festlegen von Bereichswerten</span><span class="sxs-lookup"><span data-stu-id="5296b-103">How to: Set Values of Ranges</span></span>
+# <a name="set-values-of-ranges"></a><span data-ttu-id="3eeee-103">Festlegen von Bereichswerten</span><span class="sxs-lookup"><span data-stu-id="3eeee-103">Set values of ranges</span></span>

-<span data-ttu-id="5296b-104">Excel Web Services bietet vier Methoden zum Festlegen von Werten in einer Excel-Arbeitsmappe: **SetCell**, **SetCellA1**, **SetRange** und **SetRangeA1**.</span><span class="sxs-lookup"><span data-stu-id="5296b-104">Excel Web Services exposes four methods for setting values into an Excel workbook: **SetCell**, **SetCellA1**, **SetRange**, and **SetRangeA1**.</span></span>
+<span data-ttu-id="3eeee-104">Excel Web Services bietet vier Methoden zum Festlegen von Werten in einer Excel-Arbeitsmappe: **SetCell**, **SetCellA1**, **SetRange** und **SetRangeA1**.</span><span class="sxs-lookup"><span data-stu-id="3eeee-104">Excel Web Services exposes four methods for setting values into an Excel workbook: **SetCell**, **SetCellA1**, **SetRange**, and **SetRangeA1**.</span></span>

+> [!NOTE]
-> <span data-ttu-id="5296b-105">**Hinweis:** Wenn Sie Änderungen an einer Arbeitsmappe vornehmen, z.
-B. durch Festlegen von Werten für einen Bereich mithilfe von Excel Web Services, bleiben die Änderungen an der Arbeitsmappe nur für diese bestimmte Sitzung erhalten.</span><span class="sxs-lookup"><span data-stu-id="5296b-105">**Note:** When you make changes to a workbook—for example, by setting values to a range using Excel Web Services—the changes to the workbook are preserved only for that particular session.</span></span> <span data-ttu-id="5296b-106">Die Änderungen werden nicht in der ursprünglichen Arbeitsmappe gespeichert oder persistent gemacht.</span><span class="sxs-lookup"><span data-stu-id="5296b-106">The changes are not saved or persisted back to the original workbook.</span></span> <span data-ttu-id="5296b-107">Wenn die aktuelle Arbeitsmappensitzung endet (z.
-B. beim Aufruf der Methode **CloseWorkbook** oder bei einem Sitzungstimeout), gehen die vorgenommenen Änderungen verloren.> Wenn Sie Änderungen speichern möchten, die Sie an einer Arbeitsmappe vornehmen, können Sie die Methode **GetWorkbook** verwenden und die Arbeitsmappe dann mit der API der Zieldatei speichern.</span><span class="sxs-lookup"><span data-stu-id="5296b-107">When the current workbook session ends (for example, when you call the **CloseWorkbook** method, or the session times out), changes you made will be lost.> If you want to save changes you make to a workbook, you can use the **GetWorkbook** method and then save the workbook using the API of the destination file store.</span></span> <span data-ttu-id="5296b-108">Weitere Informationen finden Sie unter [Abrufen einer kompletten Arbeitsmappe oder einer Momentaufnahme](how-to-get-an-entire-workbook-or-a-snapshot.md) und [Vorgehensweise: Speichern einer Arbeitsmappe](http://msdn.microsoft.com/library/feb74f7a-2d8f-4672-911b-de85f8852aea%28Office.15%29.aspx).</span><span class="sxs-lookup"><span data-stu-id="5296b-108">For more information, see [How to: Get an Entire Workbook or a Snapshot](how-to-get-an-entire-workbook-or-a-snapshot.md) and [How to: Save a Workbook](http://msdn.microsoft.com/library/feb74f7a-2d8f-4672-911b-de85f8852aea%28Office.15%29.aspx).</span></span>
+> <span data-ttu-id="3eeee-105">Wenn Sie Änderungen an einer Arbeitsmappe vornehmen, z.
+B. durch Festlegen von Werten für einen Bereich mithilfe von Excel Web Services, bleiben die Änderungen an der Arbeitsmappe nur für diese bestimmte Sitzung erhalten.</span><span class="sxs-lookup"><span data-stu-id="3eeee-105">Note: When you make changes to a workbook—for example, by setting values to a range using Excel Web Services—the changes to the workbook are preserved only for that particular session.</span></span> <span data-ttu-id="3eeee-106">Die Änderungen werden nicht in der ursprünglichen Arbeitsmappe gespeichert oder persistent gemacht.</span><span class="sxs-lookup"><span data-stu-id="3eeee-106">The changes are not saved or persisted back to the original workbook.</span></span> <span data-ttu-id="3eeee-107">Wenn die aktuelle Arbeitsmappensitzung endet (z.
+B. beim Aufruf der Methode **CloseWorkbook** oder bei einem Sitzungstimeout), gehen die vorgenommenen Änderungen verloren.> Wenn Sie Änderungen speichern möchten, die Sie an einer Arbeitsmappe vornehmen, können Sie die Methode **GetWorkbook** verwenden und die Arbeitsmappe dann mit der API der Zieldatei speichern.</span><span class="sxs-lookup"><span data-stu-id="3eeee-107">When the current workbook session ends (for example, when you call the **CloseWorkbook** method, or the session times out), changes you made will be lost.> If you want to save changes you make to a workbook, you can use the **GetWorkbook** method and then save the workbook using the API of the destination file store.</span></span> <span data-ttu-id="3eeee-108">Weitere Informationen finden Sie unter [Abrufen einer kompletten Arbeitsmappe oder einer Momentaufnahme](how-to-get-an-entire-workbook-or-a-snapshot.md) und [Vorgehensweise: Speichern einer Arbeitsmappe]((http://msdn.microsoft.com/library/feb74f7a-2d8f-4672-911b-de85f8852aea%28Office.15%29.aspx)).</span><span class="sxs-lookup"><span data-stu-id="3eeee-108">For more information, see [How to: Get an Entire Workbook or a Snapshot](how-to-get-an-entire-workbook-or-a-snapshot.md) and [How to: Save a Workbook]((http://msdn.microsoft.com/library/feb74f7a-2d8f-4672-911b-de85f8852aea%28Office.15%29.aspx)).</span></span>

-<span data-ttu-id="5296b-p102">Use the **SetCell** and **SetCellA1** methods to set values in a single cell.
+<span data-ttu-id="3eeee-p102">Use the **SetCell** and **SetCellA1** methods to set values in a single cell.
 If you try to set values in a range of cellsfor example, by passing in a range reference such as "D3:G5" or a named range that is larger than a single cell, and so onyour method call will fail.
-If you want to set values in a range of cells, use the **SetRange** and **SetRangeA1** methods instead.</span><span class="sxs-lookup"><span data-stu-id="5296b-p102">Use the **SetCell** and **SetCellA1** methods to set values in a single cell.
+If you want to set values in a range of cells, use the **SetRange** and **SetRangeA1** methods instead.</span><span class="sxs-lookup"><span data-stu-id="3eeee-p102">Use the **SetCell** and **SetCellA1** methods to set values in a single cell.
 If you try to set values in a range of cells—for example, by passing in a range reference such as "D3:G5" or a named range that is larger than a single cell, and so on—your method call will fail.
 If you want to set values in a range of cells, use the **SetRange** and **SetRangeA1** methods instead.</span></span>

-<span data-ttu-id="5296b-p103">Methods that have the A1 suffix ( **SetCellA1** and **SetRangeA1**) use a different coordinate system than those that do not ( **SetCell** and **SetRange**).
+<span data-ttu-id="3eeee-p103">Methods that have the A1 suffix ( **SetCellA1** and **SetRangeA1**) use a different coordinate system than those that do not ( **SetCell** and **SetRange**).
 If you want to use Excel-style references to cells, such as range references (for example, H8, A3:D5, Sheet2!A12:G18) or named ranges, you should use the methods with the A1 suffix.
 Those methods allow you to pass in the name of a sheet and range.If you want to access an Excel range by using a numeric coordinate system, you should use the methods that do not have the A1 suffix.
 It is easier to use range coordinates when you have code that iterates through a set of cells in a loop, or when the range coordinates are calculated dynamically as part of the algorithm.The row and column coordinates of a cell are 0-based.
-Therefore, "0,0" will return cell A1, as in this example:</span><span class="sxs-lookup"><span data-stu-id="5296b-p103">Methods that have the A1 suffix ( **SetCellA1** and **SetRangeA1**) use a different coordinate system than those that do not ( **SetCell** and **SetRange**).
+Therefore, "0,0" will return cell A1, as in this example:</span><span class="sxs-lookup"><span data-stu-id="3eeee-p103">Methods that have the A1 suffix ( **SetCellA1** and **SetRangeA1**) use a different coordinate system than those that do not ( **SetCell** and **SetRange**).
 If you want to use Excel-style references to cells, such as range references (for example, H8, A3:D5, Sheet2!A12:G18) or named ranges, you should use the methods with the A1 suffix.
 Those methods allow you to pass in the name of a sheet and range.If you want to access an Excel range by using a numeric coordinate system, you should use the methods that do not have the A1 suffix.
 It is easier to use range coordinates when you have code that iterates through a set of cells in a loop, or when the range coordinates are calculated dynamically as part of the algorithm.The row and column coordinates of a cell are 0-based.
 Therefore, "0,0" will return cell A1, as in this example:</span></span>

 ```cs